Title IX Sexual Misconduct Policy

 • New evidence that was not reasonably available at the time the Responsibility Determination or dismissal was made, that could affect the outcome of the matter; and

-• The Title IX Coordinator, Investigator, and/or Decision-Maker had a conflict of interest or bias for or against complainants or respondents generally, or the individual Complainant or Respondent, that affected the outcome of the matter.
+• The Title IX Coordinator, Investigators, and/or Decision-Makers had a conflict of interest or bias for or against complainants or respondents generally, or the individual Complainant or Respondent, that affected the outcome of the matter.

 Disagreement with the finding or sanctions is not, by itself, grounds for appeals.